aaronpeikert/reproducible-research/README.md

 # Abstract

 In this tutorial, we describe a principled workflow to ensure long-term reproducibility of R-based data analyses.
-The workflow utilizes established tools and practices from software engineering.
-It combines the benefits of various open-source software tools including Rmarkdown, git, make and docker whose interplay ensures seamless integration of version management, (APA-conformable) dynamic report generation and full cross-platform and long-term computational reproducibility.
+The workflow leverages established tools and practices from software engineering.
+It combines the benefits of various open-source software tools including Rmarkdown, git, make, and docker, whose interplay ensures seamless integration of version management, APA-conformable dynamic report generation and full cross-platform and long-term computational reproducibility.
 The workflow ensures meeting the primary goals that 1) the reporting of analysis results is perfectly consistent with the actual analysis results